 - improve the quality of recycling collected from homes and businesses

-- promote a stronger market for recycled materials - better quality materials will compete better on the domestic and international markets, and attract higher and more stable prices
+- create a stronger market for recycled materials - better quality materials will compete better on the domestic and international markets, and attract higher and more stable prices

 The actions we’ve taken include:

-- publication of regulations following a consultation on material recovery facilities to improve information on quality of recyclable material
+- publication of regulations and guidance on how to report data under the regulations to improve information on quality of recyclable material

 - publishing a quality action plan which includes actions for government and others in the supply chain